 In addition to being able to print from the library's computers, print jobs can also be sent via our web printing portal.
 Upon signing in, just follow the instructions on the page to submit a job that can be released from any of the printers listed above, or any printers that support GINGER* on campus (a list of valid printers will also be given in the portal).

-Benner Library printers also have the option of scanning documents directly to a student email.
+Benner Library printers have the option of scanning documents directly to a student email.
 For more information and instruction on scanning to email, ask a Benner Library employee.

 The library is home to a 3D printer (Prusa i3 MK35).
 For more information on use of the 3D printer, please visit our 3D printing page.